Commissioners Absent: None

 The Chair asked all in favor of the motion to raise their hands.
 The vote was unanimous (10-0).

-There was not further business and Commissioner Hill made the motion that the meeting be adjourned until its next meeting date of June 12, 2007.
+There was no further business and Commissioner Hill made the motion that the meeting be adjourned until its next meeting date of March 11, 2008.
 The motion was seconded, and the vote was 10 to 0.